yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 # Token string gets transformed back into `TileInfo()` in Kotlin/JVM assignment.

 print(type(apiHelpers.registeredInstances["centertile"]))
 # <class 'ForeignObject'>.
-Is now a full wrapper with path, and can be used for full attribute, key, and method access.
+A full wrapper with path, that can be used for full attribute, key, and method access.

 print(apiHelpers.registeredInstances["centertile"].baseTerrain)
 # Successful attribute access.